TerminologyHub/open-termhub/doc/TUTORIAL1.md

 See [http://localhost:8080/index.html](http://localhost:8080/index.html)

 This is a locally-available version of the TermHub browser that lets you interact with the content loaded into the open termhub container.
+The hierarchy stuff will only work properly if you use `ENABLE_POST_LOAD_COMPUTATIONS=true` when loading data.

 **[Back to top](#step-by-step-instructions-with-sandbox-data)**